point85/caliper/README.md

 *Quantity*

-A quantity is an amount (implemented as a BigDecimal for control of precision and scaling) together with a unit of measure.
+A quantity is an amount (implemented as a double precision number) together with a unit of measure.
 When arithmetic operations are performed on quantities, the original units can be transformed.
 For example, multiplying a length quantity in metres by a force quantity in Newtons results in a quantity of energy in Joules (or Newton-metres).

 *Product of Powers*